-Resident Rate: If you are a resident of Nebraska; or qualify for the Non-Resident Scholars or Student Opportunity Program; or if you live in another state but your parents work in Nebraska.
+Resident Rate: If you are a resident of Nebraska; or qualify for the Non-Resident Scholars Program; or if you live in another state but your parents work in Nebraska.

 Special Rate: If you live in Iowa, Kansas, Michigan, Minnesota, Missouri, North Dakota or Wisconsin.